Hard-Won Lessons and New Tools to Prepare for a Safer, Better 2021

 - The "Trust Toolbox": How to engage and protect deskless and WFH workers with new channels, including Microsites, Teams, CEO emails and mobile apps

-- Frontline insights from the outbreak—plus how to add Zoom townhalls, overhauled intranets, blogs and Facebook Live to your crisis playbook
+- Frontline insights from the outbreak—from adding Zoom townhalls, overhauled intranets, blogs and Facebook Live to crisis playbooks

-- How to implement crisis plans, drills and response checklists to protect employees
+- How others updated crisis plans and response checklists to protect employees

 - What healthcare execs are expecting in 2021 (and how to prepare)